OlafRadicke/play_with_yubihsm2/README.md

 To run the script the following preparations must be made:

 - Install:
   - OpenSSL
   - YubiHSM-Shell
   - YubiHSM OpenSSL engine
-- An YubiHSM2 in facktory reset state
+- An YubiHSM2 hardware in facktory reset state

 Warning